Wavell Heights

 Wavell Heights's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics indicates strong performance throughout Wavell Heights, with younger cohorts particularly showing low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 60% of the total population (6,664 people), compared to 56.0% across Greater Brisbane.
+Analysis of health metrics shows strong performance throughout Wavell Heights, with younger cohorts seeing very low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 60% of the total population (6,667 people), compared to 56.0% across Greater Brisbane.

-Mental health issues and asthma are the most common medical conditions in the area, impacting 7.6% and 7.2% of residents respectively, while 74.0% declare themselves completely clear of medical ailments, compared to 69.1% across Greater Brisbane.
-The area has 12.3% of residents aged 65 and over (1,372 people), which is lower than the 16.6% in Greater Brisbane.
+The most common medical conditions in the area are mental health issues and asthma, impacting 7.6 and 7.2% of residents respectively, while 74.0% declared themselves completely clear of medical ailments, compared to 69.1% across Greater Brisbane.
+As of 31 December 2021, the area has 12.3% of residents aged 65 and over (1,373 people), which is lower than the 16.6% in Greater Brisbane.

 Frequently Asked Questions - Health